mdburre-data/it363/README.md

 TODO:
 General:
-    Move php scripts into folders?
+    Check normalization ("You need to be in the 3rd Normal Form for this porject otherwise it is very bad") Move php scripts into folders?
     Clean up submit_appointments and load_database
     Getters should return JSON objects, not HTML (change from display_ to get_)